-At its semi-annual meeting in late April, the Board of Directors of the American Council on Gift Annuities (ACGA) unanimously reaffirmed its current schedule of suggested maximum charitable gift annuity (CGA) rates.
-From time to time, we receive questions from members and the general public about how the rate schedule is determined and monitored.
+At its semi-annual meeting in April 2018, the Board of Directors of the American Council on Gift Annuities (ACGA) unanimouslyapproved an increase in its schedule of suggested maximum charitable gift annuity (CGA) rates.
+From time to time, we receive questions from members and the general public about how the rate schedule is determined.
 We thought it would be helpful to address the nature of the important work of our Rates Committee in this FAQ piece.
 For more detailed information, please see our 2017 Rates Paper, which is available to members for free on our website.

 We assume the charity places the entire contribution received from the donor in its CGA reserve account, and then begin with a targeted amount of money expected to remain for the charity to use to advance its mission when the CGA contract terminates.
 This target is 50% of the funds transferred by the donor when the contract is established.